0-monty-0/SOC-Automation-Home-Lab/README.md

 ### TheHive Case
 ![TheHive](./images/thehive.png)

-## Challenges & Troubleshooting
+## Challenges and Troubleshooting

+During this project, several technical challenges were encountered and resolved:

-- Resolved Elasticsearch connectivity issues.
+- Troubleshooting connectivity issues between Elasticsearch and TheHive.
-- Troubleshot service failures during TheHive setup.
+- Resolving backend service failures during setup.
-- Debugged webhook communication between Wazuh and Shuffle.
+- Debugging webhook communication between Wazuh and Shuffle.
-- Fixed network configuration and firewall rules.
+- Fixing configuration and networking issues between virtual machines.
+- Ensuring proper alert forwarding and automation triggers.

+These challenges strengthened troubleshooting, system administration, and integration skills.

 ## Future Improvements

-- Add brute-force and lateral movement attack simulations
+Planned enhancements for this lab include:

+- Simulating additional attacks such as brute-force, lateral movement, and persistence.
-- Integrate additional threat intelligence sources
+- Integrating additional threat intelligence sources.
-- Implement automated endpoint isolation
+- Implementing automated endpoint isolation.
-- Deploy the lab fully in the cloud
+- Expanding monitoring to cloud-based environments.
+- Creating custom detection rules and dashboards.
-- Add Slack or SIEM dashboards
+- Adding Slack or messaging alert integrations.
+- Building threat hunting workflows.

 ## Lessons Learned

 This project strengthened my understanding of:

-- SOC workflows and incident lifecycle
-- Threat detection and automation
-- SIEM and SOAR integration
-- Real-world troubleshooting and system configuration
+This project provided practical experience in building and operating a SOC environment.
+It improved my understanding of security monitoring, automation, and the incident response lifecycle.
+Additionally, it strengthened my troubleshooting skills and ability to integrate multiple security tools into a unified workflow.